MuhammadMujeebUrRehman2003/SauceDemo-Website-Test-Cases/README.md

 ## 👋 Hello Everyone!

-I'm pleased to share that I have **successfully completed a Selenium Test Automation Framework** for the **Sauce Demo (Swag Labs)** website! 🎯
+I'm pleased to share my **Sauce Demo (Swag Labs) Functional Test Automation** project! 🎯

-This project was **highly informative** and helped me strengthen my understanding of building **robust, scalable, and maintainable automation frameworks** — starting from a documented functional test matrix and carrying it through to working C# automation.
+This project covers **33 documented test scenarios across 12 modules** of the [Sauce Demo](https://www.saucedemo.com/) site — from the classic login/cart/checkout e-commerce flow through to its newer marketing and content pages — automated with a **C# + NUnit + Page Object Model** framework.

-> 💡 *Through this experience, I gained practical knowledge of test automation principles, framework design patterns, and QA engineering — which are essential skills for modern software quality assurance.*
+> 💡 *Beyond automating the happy path, this suite documents real engineering trade-offs found along the way — including a couple of assertion gaps worth fixing — which I've captured directly in the test notes rather than glossing over.*

 ---

 ## 📌 Project Overview

-This project demonstrates a complete, production-grade **Selenium WebDriver automation framework** built with **C#, NUnit, and the Page Object Model** — applied to the real-world **Sauce Demo (Swag Labs)** website.
+This project demonstrates a complete, production-style **Selenium WebDriver automation framework** built with **C#, NUnit, and the Page Object Model**, applied to the **Sauce Demo (Swag Labs)** website.

-It combines a **standardized 11-column functional test matrix** (Scenario TID, Scenario Description, Test Case ID, Pre-Condition, Steps to Execute, Expected Result, Actual Result, Status, Executed QA Name, Comments, Priority) with **12 Page Object classes**, covering authentication, inventory sorting, cart and checkout, sidebar navigation, and the site's marketing pages (About, Learn More, Integrations, Sign Up, Demo, Social).
+Each of the 33 documented scenarios is tracked through a **standardized 11-column test case schema** (Scenario TID, Scenario Description, Test Case ID, Pre-Condition, Steps to Execute, Expected Result, Actual Result, Status, Executed QA Name, Comments, Priority) and mapped 1:1 to a Page Object method, covering authentication, product catalog behaviour, cart/checkout logic, navigation, and the site's marketing/content pages.

 ---